bufbuild-ru/docs/docs/bsr/remote-plugins/overview/index.md

 Then invoke `buf generate` and you're done — no maintaining these plugins, no worrying about how to download or install them.
 You've generated your stubs and can get back to solving real problems.See the [`buf.gen.yaml` reference](../../../configuration/v2/buf-gen-yaml/) for more information about the other keys under `plugin`.

+::: tip Note
-::: tip If you don't specify a plugin version, the latest version is used to generate.
+If you don't specify a plugin version, the latest version is used to generate.
 To avoid unexpected updates and possible breaking changes, pin to a specific version.
 :::

 ## Request a public plugin